milvus-io/milvus-docs/site/en/adminGuide/monitor/monitor.md

 ## Prerequisites

-This tutorial uses kube-prometheus to save you the trouble of installing and manually configuring each monitoring and alerting component.
+This tutorial uses [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) to save you the trouble of installing and manually configuring each monitoring and alerting component.

-[Kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) collects Kubernetes manifests, [Grafana](http://grafana.com/) dashboards, and [Prometheus rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) combined with documentation and scripts to provide easy to operate end-to-end Kubernetes cluster monitoring with [Prometheus](https://prometheus.io/) using the Prometheus Operator.
+Kube-prometheus collects Kubernetes manifests, [Grafana](http://grafana.com/) dashboards, and [Prometheus rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) combined with documentation and scripts.

-Before deploying monitoring services, you need to create a monitoring stack by using the configuration in the kube-prometheus manifests directory first.
+Before deploying monitoring services, you need to create a monitoring stack by using the configuration in the kube-prometheus manifests directory.

 ```
 git clone https://github.com/prometheus-operator/kube-prometheus.git